 It seems that more and more families are becoming blended.
 There are more marriages that are ending in divorce, causing for the union of two new individuals that already have their own children.

-This is becoming a norm in our society, which is wonderful.
+This is becoming the norm in our society, which is wonderful.
 However, what are the pros and cons of living in a blended family?

-This article highlights a blended family advantages and disadvantages, and try to elaborate on the blended family problems and blended family conflicts by means of an example.
+This article highlights blended families advantages and disadvantages, and try to elaborate on the blended family problems and blended family conflicts by means of an example.

 Some blended families work attuned and congruently while other blended families are chaotic and separated.
 I have had the pleasure of working with both types of blended families, but typically I get the families that are chaotic and separated.